jundalisay/sp/content/en/research/gilbert/book-3/chapter-01.md

  An iron wire CD, which is placed upon the stone, always points directly along the meridian toward the poles AB, whether the centre of the wire is on the central line or æquator of the stone, or on any other part situated between the æquator and the poles, as at H, G, F, E.

- So the cusp of a versorium on this side of the æquator points toward the north; *on the other side the cross is always directed toward the south; but the cusp or lily[198] does not, as some one has thought, turn toward the south beyond the æquator.
+So the cusp of a versorium on this side of the æquator points toward the north; *on the other side the cross is always directed toward the south; but the cusp or lily does not, as some one has thought, turn toward the south beyond the æquator.

 Some inexperienced people in distant parts beyond the æquator have seen the versorium sometimes become slower.

 They thought that the distance from the Arctic pole or from the magnetick rocks caused this.